Coup de Torchon

-Coup de Torchon (also known as Clean Slate) is a 1981 French crime film directed by Bertrand Tavernier and adapted from Jim Thompson's 1964 novel Pop.
+Coup De Torchon (also known as Clean Slate) is a 1981 French satirical neo-noir dark comedy crime film directed by Bertrand Tavernier and adapted from American author Jim Thompson's 1964 crime novel Pop.
 1280.
+Starred by Philippe Noiret, Isabelle Huppert and Jean-Pierre Marielle.
+The film tells the story of a lazy, useless and disrespected police chief who becomes a cold-blooded killer and goes on a killing spree of local "villains" to "clean" his corrupt town and gain respect, reputation and honor.
 The film changes the novel's setting from an American Southern town to a small town in French West Africa.

 The film had 2,199,309 admissions in France and was the 16th most attended film of the year.
 It received the Prix Méliès from the French Syndicate of Cinema Critics as the best French film of 1981.